plenigo/plenigo.github.io/pages/sdks/php/includes/voucher_campaigns.md

 $hasUserBought = UserService::hasUserBought($productId);
 if ($hasUserBought === FALSE) {
     // Since he has not bought the product, we need to build the
-    // checkout snippet so that he can do the flow on the plenigo
+    // checkout snippet so that he can do the flow on the Frisbii Media
     // site and buy.
     $prodToChkOut = new ProductId($productId);
     $snippet = (new CheckoutSnippetBuilder($prodToChkOut))->build();